 - App Start-up

 The aim of this testing was to understand which Azure Virtual Machines offer the best performance for a Windows Virtual Desktop deployment and to understand the consistencies / inconsistencies in performance and the comparison between vendor(s) Intel and AMD in Azure.

 The first thing I did was list a number of Azure Virtual Machines including some of the ones detailed in Microsoft’s WVD documentation for testing.

 I then ran benchmarking tests on all Virtual Machines using two testing methods, not optimised and optimised.
 On this occasion, I used the VDI Guys script, as it is suggested that most of the WVD communities will be using this.
 You can find the script on their git hub link here: https://github.com/TheVDIGuys/Windows_10_VDI_Optimize

 Point to note here: testing took around three days to complete.
 It was a time consuming process.…..!

 Base results from testing the list of Azure VM’s.

 you will see from the chart above, the highest scoring VM’s were the NV6 GPU Virtual Machine and the AMD Virtual Machines.

-You will also note, two of the columns highlighted in green, show you that the AMD and Intel Virtual Machines with the same number of CPU’s and RAM, shows greater performance when using the AMD over Intel.
+You will also note that two of the columns highlighted in green show you that the AMD and Intel Virtual Machines with the same number of CPU’s and RAM show greater performance when using the AMD over Intel.